-Expand and diversify university revenue streams.
+Goal 3.2 Expand and diversify university revenue streams.

-- 3.2.1 Expand overall university enrollment with a goal of 2,400 students by 2025. - 3.2.2 Develop an additional location for the University in St. Helen, Michigan focusing on select programmatic offerings and general education. - 3.2.3 Develop a Club Sports initiative that focuses on available athletics facilities and newly recruited students. - 3.2.4 Promote and develop a unit of the University as a Community College, which focuses on trades and vocational programs. - 3.2.5 Develop the Center for Freshwater Research and Education to offer academic programs and to become financially sustainable. - 3.2.6 Maintain and develop new academic programs serving non-traditional populations such as Service Member, high school, continuing education, and community college learners. - 3.2.7 Increase revenue from major auxiliary units of the University (e.g. housing, health services, food services, Cisler Center), including construction of a new residence hall.
+- 3.2.1 Expand overall university enrollment with a goal of 2,400 students by 2025. - 3.2.2 Develop an additional location for the University in St. Helen, Michigan focusing on select programmatic offerings and general education. - 3.2.3 Develop a Club Sports initiative that focuses on available athletics facilities and newly recruited students. - 3.2.4 Promote and develop a unit of the University as a Community College, which focuses on trades and vocational programs. - 3.2.5 Develop the Center for Freshwater Research and Education to offer academic programs and to become financial sustainable. - 3.2.6 Maintain and develop new academic programs serving non-traditional populations such as Service Member, high school, continuing education, and community college learners.

-- 3.2.8 Increase 1st to 2nd year retention rate to 75%. - 3.2.9 Increase the number of varsity athletics teams, especially the addition of fall season sports (e.g. women's and men's soccer and lacrosse). - 3.2.10 Lobby state elected officials for permanent funding of the Michigan Indian Tuition Waiver and increases to annual institutional appropriations. - 3.2.11 Increase miscellaneous General Fund revenue (e.g. miscellaneous gifts, interest Income, Norris Center revenue, Arts Center revenue, and indirect costs). - 3.2.12 Increase revenue from Athletics events and initiatives. - 3.2.13 Maintain tuition and room and board rates consistent with market trends and peer institutions. - 3.2.14 Review the organizational structure of the University Foundation and reorganize it for maximum fundraising effectiveness. - 3.2.15 Develop long-term Foundation fundraising goals in support of University strategic initiatives. - 3.2.16 Develop a comprehensive Campus Events Management Plan to coordinate and maximize campus spaces, events success, and net revenue generation. - 1.
-Provides a single point of contact for scheduling campus events. - 2.
-Coordinates internal units for successful event management. - 3.
-Takes advantage of underutilized campus resources. - 4.
-Draws more external constituencies to the campus. - 5.
-Takes advantage of LSSU's strengths and unique environment. - 6.
-Increases net revenue to the University for reinvestment in the institution.
+- 3.2.7 Increase revenue from major auxiliary units of the University (e.g. housing, health services, food services, Cisler Center), including construction of a new residence hall. - 3.2.8 Increase 1^{st} to 2^{nd} year retention rate to 75%. - 3.2.9 Increase the number of varsity athletics teams, especially the addition of fall season sports (e.g. women's and men's soccer and lacrosse). - 3.2.10 Lobby state elected officials for permanent funding of the Michigan Indian Tuition Waiver and increases to annual institutional appropriations. - 3.2.11 Increase miscellaneous General Fund revenue (e.g. miscellaneous gifts, interest Income, Norris Center revenue, Arts Center revenue, and indirect costs). - 3.2.12 Increase revenue from Athletics events and initiatives. - 3.2.13 Maintain tuition and room and board rates consistent with market trends and peer institutions. - 3.2.14 Review the organizational structure of the University Foundation and reorganize it for maximum fundraising effectiveness. - 3.2.15 Develop long-term Foundation fundraising goals in support of University strategic initiatives. - 3.2.16 Develop a comprehensive Campus Events Management Plan to coordinate and maximize campus spaces, events success, and net revenue generation. - 3.2.16.1 Provides a single point of contact for scheduling campus events. - 3.2.16.2 Coordinates internal units for successful event management. - 3.2.16.3 Takes advantage of underutilized campus resources. - 3.2.16.4 Draws more external constituencies to the campus. - 3.2.16.5 Takes advantage of LSSU's strengths and unique environment. - 3.2.16.6 Increases net revenue to the University for reinvestment in the institution.

-Cultivate a positive culture of customer service and professional development.
+Goal 3.3 Cultivate a positive culture of customer service and professional development.